datadiversitylab/datadiversitylab.github.io/src/team/cristian-roman-palacios.md

       Equity, and Inclusion (DEI) Committee (currently the University Community Relations Committee)
     url: https://facultygovernance.arizona.edu/other-committees/university-community-relations-committee
+  - name: University of Arizona Faculty senator representative at the Research Policy Committee
   - name: Fellow at the Center for Diverse Leadership in Science at the University of California, Los Angeles
     url: https://www.ioes.ucla.edu/person/cristian-roman-palacios/